donnachab/jam/public/spec.md

     * `[✅]` The admin form correctly shows conditional fields for "Community" vs. "Charity" items.

 ### 6.2.
 Remaining Tasks
-> 🧐 **Data Integrity Flaw:** The form allows submitting a "Charity" item without an amount or a "Community" item without a headline.
+> ✅ **Data Integrity Flaw:** The form allows submitting a "Charity" item without an amount or a "Community" item without a headline.
->
-> **To Do:** Add client-side validation in [`js/community.js`](./js/community.js) to make the relevant fields required based on the selected item type.

 ---
 ## 7. Gallery Section